annnhuang/annnhuang.github.io/_projects/social-interaction-decision-making.md

 <img src="/assets/images/joint-task-2.jpg" alt="alternate text" width="700" height="270">

 ### Project Overview
-This project was part of my main PhD research work.
+This project was part of my main PhD research work in Osnabrück.
 We designed an adaptive joint perceptual decision-making task that allowed a mean performance at about 73%.
 After the final iteration, we collected data from 78 individuals grouped in 39 pairs, and analyzed the results using a stepwise logistic regression procedure

 ### Team
 - Lead researcher (me)